rps29/wesnoth-campaign-the-revenge/doku/macros.md

 **INIT_CHOSEN_ALLY**

 - Check whether a chosen_ally has been saved before or not.
-If it hasn't, create Nekromant as your ally
+If it hasn't, create Nekromant as your ally by default
+- If ally hasn't been created before, also set the stored_ally_leader and stored_ally_side
+- Same checks and initializations for the stored_chosen_enemy

 ## From file units.cfg